 All of my travel plans are in the cloud so I don’t need to worry about e-tickets or reservations anymore.
 I still remind myself to bring my wallet and passport, though (forget those once and you want to make sure you’ll never do it again).

-I got to wondering…if that’s what’s changed in the last 15 years, what will travel look like in 2032????
-Whatever it is, I’ll probably still bring a chip clip with me… (Note from Sharon: And don’t forget your WALLET!!!!!, my love!)
+I got to wondering…if that’s what’s changed in the last 15 years, what will travel look like in 2033????
+Whatever it is, I’ll probably still bring a chip clip with me… (Note from Sharon: And don’t forget your WALLET!!!!!)